siddharth2016/hashnode-blog/ckozx2by00dcrcrs1a4aq7ag1.md

 More on scala types, [here](https://docs.scala-lang.org/tour/unified-types.html).

 Now, let's move on to defining methods in scala.
-It can be done so using `def` keyword, methods can take arguments passed to them as parameters while calling them.
+It can be done so using the `def` keyword, methods can take arguments passed to them as parameters while calling them.
 We can define empty methods as well, those that take nothing.

 Let's define some methods and call them: